 Prior to Arrival

-You will need to arrive at Ketapang Airport on the start date of your project between 7am and 5pm, where you will be met by a project representative in the arrivals hall and transferred by road to the volunteer house.
+You will need to arrive at Ketapang Airport on the start date of your program between 7am and 5pm, where you will be met by a program representative in the arrivals hall and transferred by road to the volunteer house.
 Ketapang Airport can be reached via Jakarta and is serviced by Garuda Airlines.

-Arrive at Ketapang Airport in West Kalimantan, Indonesian Borneo where you will be met by a member of the team and transferred to the volunteer house which will be your home for the duration of the project.
-Upon arrival there will be a welcome dinner and orientation with the project staff and your fellow volunteers.
+Arrive at Ketapang Airport in West Kalimantan, Indonesian Borneo where you will be met by a member of the team and transferred to the volunteer house which will be your home for the duration of the program.
+Upon arrival there will be a welcome dinner and orientation with the program staff and your fellow volunteers.